differentialhq/differential/docs/concepts.md

 ## Cluster
 A group of hosts.

-## Listener
+## Service
-A host that is listening for incoming work.
-It is a member of a cluster.
+A collection of functions that can be called by a consumer using the differential client.